 When it comes to hormones it’s all about balance.
 Cortisol levels are greatest earlier in the day and lowest at night which is your normal circadian rhythm.
 Cortisol levels fall in the evening and melatonin levels begin to increase as the sun goes down.

 Too much cortisol from the adrenal gland will cause insomnia and too little will create blood sugar and adrenaline issues that will wake you up.
 In addition to keeping your blood sugar stable throughout the day and at night I like to use adrenal adaptogens and phosphatidylserine.

 Zinc will lower excess cortisol levels so I have people take Zinc with dinner if their insomnia is due to excess cortisol levels.

 Progesterone has a calming effect on the brain and nervous system and can work wonders for menopausal women who can’t sleep due to hot flashes and hormone deficiencies.
 I like to use natural progesterone cream or liquid drops to improve progesterone levels.

-If your blood sugar levels drop too low when you are sleeping then your adrenals may release adrenalin which wakes you up and then it’s hard to fall back asleep.
+If your blood sugar levels drop too low when you are sleeping then your adrenals may release adrenaline which wakes you up and then it’s hard to fall back asleep.
 Your blood sugar is also regulated by your liver while you sleep so a clean diet void of sugar, alcohol, processed carbs, and caffeine will keep your liver functioning.

 If you are hypothyroid then insomnia is a common symptom.
-Thyroid hormone is important for proper serotonin and melatonin metabolism so it can be difficult to sleep if your thyroid levels are low.
+Thyroid hormone is important for proper glucose, serotonin, and melatonin metabolism so it can be difficult to sleep if your thyroid levels are low.

 Too much thyroid hormone increases your metabolism and makes you anxious so you’ll have difficulty sleeping.
 It also creates blood sugar and adrenal imbalances which compound the problem.